bcgov/api-specs/geocoder/geocoder-developer-guide.md

 ## occupants/addresses resource
 The occupants/addresses resource represents all occupant addresses in the geocoder.
 A request on this resource to find a query address will return one or more matching addresses that are standardized and geocoded (i.e., given a point location on the earth).

-12. Find up to 10 schools named Sir James Douglas Elementary https://geocoder.api.gov.bc.ca/occupants/addresses.json?addressString=Sir%20James%20Douglas%20Elementary&maxResults=10
+12. Find up to 10 schools named Sir James Douglas Elementary<br>
+https://geocoder.api.gov.bc.ca/occupants/addresses.json?addressString=Sir%20James%20Douglas%20Elementary&maxResults=10

-13. Find a school named Sir James Douglas Elementary in Victoria https://geocoder.api.gov.bc.ca/occupants/addresses.json?addressString=Sir%20James%20Douglas%20Elementary%20%2A%2A%20Victoria
+13. Find a school named Sir James Douglas Elementary in Victoria<br>
+https://geocoder.api.gov.bc.ca/occupants/addresses.json?addressString=Sir%20James%20Douglas%20Elementary%20%2A%2A%20Victoria

 ## occupants/nearest resource